 - They don’t provide robust security features like AES 256-bit encryption and a strict no-logs policy.

 - They might display ads or sell your data to third-party advertisers.

 So, it’s better to go for a quality paid VPN service that offers a free trial or money-back guarantee so you can test out the service before making a commitment.

-Is Raspberry Pi powerful enough for VPN server?
+Is Raspberry Pi powerful enough for VPN server in Australia?

 Raspberry Pi is a small device but powerful enough to handle multiple connections at the same time which is great for hosting a VPN server for private use.
 Also, it is a cheap option to stay connected to a virtual private network 24/7.

-How do I use my Raspberry Pi 4 as a VPN?
+How do I use my Raspberry Pi 4 as a VPN in Australia?

-Here’s how to use Raspberry Pi as a VPN server.
+Here’s how to use Raspberry Pi as a VPN server in Australia.